dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 providing a trust chain that has an immutable hardware RoT, uses a limited number of small, special purpose code to establish the trust chain that starts the target operating system.
 As mentioned in the Trust Chain section, these are the main three factors in driving up the strength of a trust chain.
-As can been seen by the BootHole exploit, which in fact did not effect the integrity of DRTM solutions, the sophistication of attacks targeting system launch is at an all time high.
+As has been seen with the BootHole exploit, which in fact did not affect the integrity of DRTM solutions, the sophistication of attacks targeting system launch is at an all-time high.
 There is no reason a system should not employ every integrity measure hardware makes available.
 This is the crux of a defense-in-depth approach to system security.
-In the past the now closed SMI gap was often pointed to as invalidating DRTM, which in fact was nothing but a strawman argument.
+In the past, the now closed SMI gap was often pointed to as invalidating DRTM, which in fact was nothing but a straw man argument.
 As has continued to be demonstrated, if/when SMM is corrupted it can always circumvent all load-time integrity, SRTM and DRTM, because it is a run-time integrity problem.
-Regardless, Intel and AMD have both deployed runtime integrity for SMI and SMM which is tied directly to DRTM such that this perceived deficiency is now non-existent and the world is moving forward with an expectation that DRTM must be present.
+Regardless, Intel and AMD have both deployed runtime integrity for SMI and SMM which is tied directly to DRTM such that this perceived deficiency is now non-existent, and the world is moving forward with an expectation that DRTM must be present.

 Glossary